Pamidimukkala

 Pamidimukkala (also known as Veerankilaku) is a village in Krishna district of the Indian state of Andhra Pradesh.
-It is located in Pamidimukkala mandal of vuyyuru revenue division.
+It is located in Pamidimukkala mandal of Noojiveedu revenue division.

 Education

 The primary and secondary school education is imparted by government and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.